-Density determinations are regularly performed by site personnel on RC and whole core samples using either the water displacement method or pycnometer testing.
+Density determinations are regularly performed by site personnel on whole core samples using the water displacement method.
+Very early in the project, specific gravity measurements were made by pycnometer testing; these measurements are not used for tonnage reporting.

 QA/QC measures include regular insertion of certified reference materials, field duplicates, and blank sample materials prior to submission of samples to the laboratory to monitor laboratory accuracy, precision and sample sequencing.
 QA/QC sample insertion rates are typically at the rate of 1:20 but can be at 1:38 for selected sample types.
 QA/QC data are reviewed on a continuous basis.